 Long term stability: See individual component labels

-The Starch Damage test kit is suitable for the measurement and analysis of starch damage in cereal flours.
+The Starch Damage Test Kit is suitable for the determination of starch damage in wheat flour / cereal flours.

 See more of our starch assay kits.

 - All reagents stable for > 2 years after preparation

 - Only enzymatic kit available

 - Simple format